wp-plugins/fancy-admin-ui/readme.txt

 1. Screenshot of the basic admin panel

 == Changelog ==

+= 0.4 =
+Fixed missing files in /trunk

 = 0.3 =
 Added ability to change the primary and secondary color via the WP Admin Settings page